 However, if you feel the need to wallow in your grief this cake is for you!
 It is officially known as Better Than Robert Redford Dessert.
 Apparently this sweet treat is superior to the previous Robert Redford Dessert that once made the recipe circuit.

-Although I cannot vouch for the original, this version is decadence with a capital "D".
-It is also the lazy girl's version of "real baking" as it does not require any prior cooking knowledge, skill or time to whip up.
-This is one of those simple desserts even the cooking novice can put together.
-Simple ingredients with unbelievable taste.
+Although I cannot vouch for the original, this version is decadence with a capital “D”.
+It is also the lazy girl’s version of “real baking” as it does not require any prior cooking knowledge, skill or time to whip up.
+It’s almost as simple as my Peanut Butter-Chocolate Icebox Cake or my Hawaiian Dream Cup Desserts.
+This is also one of those simple desserts even the cooking novice can put together.
+Simple ingredients, with unbelievable taste.

 It’s perfect for the upcoming summer, served cold, and perfect for a warm evening.
 Your sweet tooth will not be disappointed.

-If Robert Redford is not your heartthrob of the moment, maybe we could call it, "Better Than Johnny Depp Dessert" or "Brad Pitt" even.
+If Robert Redford is not your heartthrob of the moment (him and I do share a birthday), maybe we could call it, “Better Than Johnny Depp Dessert” or “Brad Pitt” even.
 Fill in whatever celebrity you are swooning for at the moment and imagine this dessert is better.

 It’s so good, it just might work.